The Book Shop. Wemyss Bay Station. PA18 6AR

 Postwar – Ravenscraig Hospital

-In 1947, the hospital was returned to civilian use, after a period of refurbishment, it reopened and became part of the NHS in 1948, when it was renamed Ravescraig.
-Numerous improvements were made, including the addition of an occupational therapy department in 1951.
 In the 1950s a day patients service was introduced, the first in Scotland.
 In the 1960s two new units for long–term patients were constructed.
 The hospital was transferred to the Board of Management for Greenock and District Hospitals in 1969.
 When the NHS was reorganised in 1974 responsibility for Ravenscraig passed to the Inverclyde District of the Argyll and Clyde Health Board.
 The original asylum buildings were closed in 2005 but peripheral buildings continue to provide psychiatric and geriatric services.

 The Hospital provides continuing care in-patient services for Adult and Elderly psychiatric patients along with rehabilitation and alcohol addiction in-patient services.